hawaii-desktop/greenisland/README.md

 * **ENABLE_EGLDEVICEINTEGRATION_BRCM**

-  Disabled by default.
-Pass `-DENABLE_EGLDEVICEINTEGRATION_BRCM:BOOL=ON` to cmake in order to enable the Broadcom VideoCore device integration.
+  Enabled by default.
+Pass `-DENABLE_EGLDEVICEINTEGRATION_BRCM:BOOL=OFF` to cmake in order to disable the Broadcom VideoCore device integration.

   You will need Broadcom VideoCore proprietary libraries.